-Allowable recreational harvest gear: landing or dip net with an opening no larger than 96 inches around the perimeter; cast net with a radius no greater than 121⁄2 ft; push net; one frame net with an opening no larger than 16' around the perimeter; shrimp trap; beach or haul seine with a mesh area no larger than 500 sq ft; baited area during daylight hours.
+Allowable recreational harvest gear: landing or dip net with an opening no larger than 96" around the perimeter; cast net with a radius no greater than 121/2'; push net; one frame net with an opening no larger than 16' around the perimeter; shrimp trap; beach or haul seine with a mesh area no larger than 500 square feet.

-The taking or possession of food shrimp of a size smaller than 47 count heads-on or 70 count heads-off.
+47 count heads-on or 70 count heads-off, except in designated regions where count law has been removed.